Skip to main content

 What Are the Possible Side Effects of Rotavirus Immunization?

-Side effects can include diarrhea, vomiting, and a fever.
+The vaccine can cause diarrhea, vomiting, and a fever.

-Ask your doctor if the vaccination is OK if your child:
+Talk to your doctor about whether the vaccine is a good idea if your child:

-• takes steroids, or other drugs that weaken the immune system
+• is getting steroids or other medicine that weakens the immune system (including chemotherapy or radiation therapy)

 Your doctor may decide that the benefits of vaccinating your child outweigh the possible risks.

-Check with your doctor to see if you can give either acetaminophen or ibuprofen for pain or fever, and to find out the right dose.
+For fever, check with your doctor to see if you can give either acetaminophen or ibuprofen, and to find out the right dose.

-If your child has vomiting or diarrhea, give small amounts of fluid often and watch for signs of dehydration, such as less urine (pee) than usual.
+If your child has vomiting or diarrhea, give small amounts of liquids often and watch for signs of dehydration, such as less urine (pee) than usual.

 When Should I Call the Doctor?